 While this shouldn’t be a problem should a photographer be using a smart device to take the photographs, it could be an issue with DLSR cameras, among others.
 This could mean that more post-production is needed once the images have been made.

-It shouldn’t take much to ensure that an image is mobile-optimized, and in many cases simply needs a good eye, which the majority of photographers will have.
+It shouldn’t take much to ensure that an image is mobile-optimized, and in many cases, it simply needs a good eye, which most photographers will have.
 Looking at an image through a smartphone can be a simple step to ensure this is done properly.